solyarisoftware/DeepSpeechJs/README.md

 (corresponding to text *why should one halt on the way*), in 3 cases:

 - using a bash script running the CLI `deepspeech` official client [deepspeech_cli.sh](deepspeech_cli.sh)
-- using the nodejs client[deepSpeechTranscriptSpawn.js](deepSpeechTranscriptSpawn.js)
+- using the nodejs "spawn" client [deepSpeechTranscriptSpawn.js](deepSpeechTranscriptSpawn.js)
-- using the nodejs client [deepSpeechTranscriptNative.js](deepSpeechTranscriptNative.js)
+- using the nodejs native client [deepSpeechTranscriptNative.js](deepSpeechTranscriptNative.js)

-As expected, the native client transcript elapsed time (1553ms), is much better than the spawn client (1832ms).

 ```
 (deepspeech-venv) $ test_elapsed.sh